MicrosoftDocs/power-pages-docs/power-pages-docs/configure/power-platform-cli-solution-management.md

 `pac solution add-solution-component -sn SampleSolution -c c6f2aec0-ddd2-ed11-a7c6-6045bdf05d59 -ct 10319`

 In this example;
-- **SampleSolution** represents solution unique name.
+- `SampleSolution` represents solution unique name.
-- **c6f2aec0-ddd2-ed11-a7c6-6045bdf05d59** is Power Pages Site record ID.
+- `c6f2aec0-ddd2-ed11-a7c6-6045bdf05d59` is Power Pages Site record ID.
-- **10319** is Power Pages site solution `CompomponentType` from the above Web API response.
+- `10319` is Power Pages site solution `CompomponentType` from the above Web API response.

 Use `pac solution sync` or `pac solution export` to export the solution using the PAC CLI.

-Power Pages website configuration can then moved using Power Platform ALM processes.
+Power Pages website configuration can then be moved using Power Platform ALM processes.

 ### See also